Samuel-IG16/alx-low_level_programming/README.md

+# C programming

-#Welcome to C programming
+Welcome to programming in the C language.

-This repo contains all the source code arranged in subdirectories on the basics of the C programming language.
+This repository contains subdirectories on the basics of the C programming language.